Deflock

 Frequently Asked Questions

-• Flock cameras are automatic license plate readers (ALPRs) that capture and store photos of every license plate/vehicle passing by, along with GPS location and timestamp data.
+• Flock cameras are AI-powered automatic license plate readers (ALPRs) that capture and store photos of every license plate/vehicle passing by, along with GPS location and timestamp data.

-They were installed in University City in the name of “public safety” but they operate as 24/7 surveillance on all residents and come with some serious risks.
+They were installed in University City in the name of “public safety” but operate as 24/7 surveillance on all residents and come with some serious risks.

 • Flock cameras capture every license plate that passes by in U City, as well as other details of vehicles such as make, model, and defining characteristics like color, dents, and damage.
 Flock then uses this information to create detailed location histories that go into their database.